gwenjo/FancyDayDesign/README.md

 Note: There were some layout changes.
 The result is not quite the same as the examples of the wireframes.

-### **Design choices**
----
+## Surface <a name="surface"></a>
 For the main foundation of this website I used the videos of Boutique ado.
-Then this is adapted to the chosen design so that this website is clear and user-friendly.

-The chosen design for this website is clear and user-friendly.
+Then this is adapted to the chosen design.
+I wanted to make the site as simple as possible and process all the points my sister-in-law passed on.
+A different starting image was first chosen.
+But I didn't like it that much, so I changed it.
+The photo that has been chosen fits more with the look of the site.

 In the navigation and throughout the website, when clicking on the logo it will lead you back to the homepage.

-**Framework**

-**Typography**

--   [Google Fonts](https://fonts.google.com/) was used for the font style of this project.
-The font used for this website are Archivo Narrow, Cookie and Open Sans with a backup font of Sans-serif.
-The fonts are simple, playful and easy to read.

-**Icons**

--   [FontAwesome](https://fontawesome.com/) was used for my forms and buttons, to make it more appealing.

--   The Fancy Day design logo is used for the favicon.
-There has been made use of [Favicon](https://favicon.io/) to create this favicon.

-**Colour Scheme**
+The website generally has a fresh look and is user-friendly.

+#### Color Scheme
-The colors used for this website have been selected by Shakira Lacroes (owner).
+The main colors used for this website have been selected by Shakira Lacroes (owner).

 (Black) 		#231f20
 (off-white) 	#fff9f9